17 Shade-Friendly Tomato Varieties For Gardens With Less Sun

 Golden sweet tomatoes grow on tall, standard-size, indeterminate plants.
 The fruits are oblong and bright yellow, growing in large clusters.

-These tomatoes are crack resistant and firm, so you can harvest them by the handful all summer long.
+These tomatoes are crack-resistant and firm, so you can harvest them by the handful all summer long.
 Enjoy eating them straight from the plant, toss them in salads, or simply enjoy them as a tasty snack anytime.

 These tomato plants grow quickly and can produce their first crop early in the season.
-Try growing them in containers or in a garden plot with a little bit of shade and you should still get a hearty crop of fruits.
+Try growing them in containers or in a garden plot with a little bit of shade, and you should still get a hearty crop of fruits.
 In the days leading up to harvesting, you can admire the abundance of these showy golden fruits.

 ‘Gold Medal’ is one of the tastiest tomato varieties that has an interesting golden-yellow coloration with a reddish-orange underside.

-• Plant Type: Indeterminate – fruits ripen throughout the season
+plant-type plant type Indeterminate – fruits ripen throughout the season

 • Tomato Type: Beefsteak